berkes/berkes.github.com/src/_posts/2022-08-09-ruby-slow-database-slow.markdown

 running in production is running Ruby on Rails.
-I personally write most of my code in Ruby, but hardly ever write Rails (I don't like Rails very much; another post, another time), but I'm also aware that I'm an exception that to the rule: Ruby development is almost always "web-development in Rails".
+I personally write most of my code in Ruby, but hardly ever write Rails (I don't like Rails very much; another post, another time), but I'm also aware that I'm an exception that to the rule: Ruby development is almost always "web-development in Rails."

 One issue with Rails (or, arguably, a benefit?) is that it is highly coupled to the database.
 Rails is all about The Sacred Dictating Database.